 Learn more about low interest credit cards and whether they're right for you.

-Low interest credit cards offer a long-term low level of interest.
-Low interest rate cards can be as low as 6.4% APR*.
+Low interest credit cards offer a low rate of interest over a long (usually fixed) period of time.
+APR on low interest credit cards can be as low as 6.4%*.

-When the promotional period of a 0% interest card ends, the interest rate will go up to a standard rate.
-However, with low interest credit cards, the rate is usually set for the lifetime of the card.
+Usually when credit cards offer a low or 0% interest rate this only lasts for a set promotional period.
+After that, the interest rate will go up to a standard rate.
+With low interest credit cards, the rate is usually set for the lifetime of the card.

-What are the advantages of a low interest card?
+What are the advantages of a low interest credit card?

 The rate is set for the lifetime of the card, making budgeting more straightforward